 Inverter

 An inverter converts the direct current (DC) electricity stored in the batteries into alternating current (AC) electricity, which is used by most household appliances.
 There are two main types of inverters: pure sine wave and modified sine wave.
-Pure sine wave inverters produce a cleaner and more stable AC power, suitable for sensitive electronics, but they are more expensive.
-Modified sine wave inverters are more affordable but may not work well with all appliances and can produce electrical noise.
-Selecting the right inverter involves balancing cost, efficiency, and compatibility with your RV’s electrical devices.
+Pure sine wave inverters are ideal for sensitive electronics, while modified sine wave inverters are cheaper but less suitable for delicate equipment.

 How Many Solar Panels Does Your RV Need?